YikangLi2003/DriveEraser/README.md

-# DiskEraser
+# DriverEraser
-A simple C script used to completely erase residual data on the disk so that they cannot be recovered.
+A simple C script used to completely erase residual data on the driver so that they cannot be recovered.